Greenstand/treetracker-species-id-model-microservice/README.md

 sh generate-resource.sh
 ```

-The above commands would generate an initial set of endpoints for the resource put it using our defined code structure
+The above commands would generate an initial set of endpoints for the resource using our defined code structure

 ### Default development environment setup